EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Python is a multipurpose language, it allows you to create native UI applications, program networks or web servers, artificial intelligence, web application development, pretty much anything.

-## Which language is more popular Python or Javascript
+## Which language is more popular Python vs Javascript

 Javascript started out much more popular than Python, probably due to the rise of web browsers.
 However, somewhere around 2017, Python gained relevance compared to JavaScript and the trend continues until the end of 2024.